The pyproject.toml file

 If you want to use a private repository,

-you can add it to your pyproject.toml
+you can add it to your pyproject.toml file, like so:

 [[tool.poetry.source]]